01mf02/jq-lang-spec/spec.typ

     Note that unlike in @semantics, we do not define the update semantics of
     $"label" var(x) | f$, which could be used to resume an update after a $"break"$.
-    The reason for this is that this requires an additional $"break"$ exception that carries the current value alongside the variable, as well as
-    variants of the value update operators in @updating that can handle unpolarised breaks.
+    The reason for this is that this requires an additional type of $"break"$ exceptions that carries the current value alongside the variable, as well as variants of the value update operators in @updating that can handle unpolarised breaks.
     Because making update operators handle unpolarised breaks renders them considerably more complex and